Quakers in Africa: Rwanda

 Eglise Evangelique des Amis au Rwanda was founded by three missionaries, George Morris, Willard Ferguson and Doris Ferguson, who had been serving in Burundi.
 Unusually for the Society of Friends, the Friends Church in Rwanda practices water baptism.

 Rwanda is home to approximately 6,000 Friends as of 2017.

 Democratic Republic of Congo

 There are two groups of Friends worshipping in the Democratic Republic of Congo.
 The Communaute des Eglise Evangelique au Congo (Community of Evangelical Church of Congo) are evangelical, programmed Friends affiliated to Evangelical Friends International, formed from missionaries from Burundi in 1981.
 They still remain a part of Evangelical Friends Church Burundi rather than being a separate Yearly Meeting.

 A completely separate, and much smaller, unprogrammed meeting exists in Kinshasa, with a membership of about 50.

 In total, the DRC had 4,220 Friends as of 2017.

 Ghana

 Since 1925, there has been one unprogrammed Friends' meeting, Hill House Meeting, in the tradition of London Yearly Meeting, attached to Achimota School and college.

 Nigeria

-There is a small unprogrammed meeting in Lagos, founded in 1995, and two other small meetings totally 20 Nigerian Friends.
+There is a small unprogrammed meeting in Lagos, founded in 1995, and two other small meetings total 20 Nigerian Friends.